apache/phoenix-site/site/source/src/site/markdown/bulk_dataload.md

 # Bulk CSV Data Loading

-Phoenix provides two methods for loading CSV data into Phoenix tables -- a single-threaded client loading tool via the [psql](download.html#Loading-Data) command, and a MapReduce-based bulk load tool.
+Phoenix provides two methods for bulk loading data into Phoenix tables:

+* Single-threaded client loading tool for CSV via the [psql](download.html#Loading-Data) command
+* MapReduce-based bulk load tool for CSV and JSON.

 The psql tool is typically appropriate for tens of megabytes, while the MapReduce-based loader is typically better for larger load volumes.

 Use of both loaders is described below.